 Anyport is a model developed by Bird (1963) describing how port infrastructure evolves in time and space.
 Looking at the evolution of British ports, the five-stage model demonstrates how facilities typically develop.
 Starting from the initial port site with small lateral quays adjacent to the city center, the setting up of wharves is the product of evolving maritime technologies and improvements in cargo handling.
 The changing spatial relationships between the port and the urban core are underlined, as docks are built further away from the central business district.
-In the final stages, increased specialization of cargo handling, growing ship sizes, and ever-increasing demands for space for cargo handling and storage results in port activities being located at sites far removed from the oldest facilities.
-Port infrastructures are thus constructed over several decades and, in some cases, over several centuries.
+In the final stages, increased specialization of cargo handling, growing ship sizes, and ever-increasing demands for space for cargo handling and storage result in port activities being located at sites far removed from the oldest facilities.
+Port infrastructures are thus constructed over several decades and, in some cases, centuries.

 Three major steps can be identified in the port development process identified by Anyport:

 - Setting.
 The initial setting up of a port strongly depends on geographical considerations, such as the furthest point of inland navigation by sailships.
 A standard evolution of a port starts from the original port, commonly a fishing port with trading and shipbuilding activities, which includes several quays (1).
 Before the industrial revolution, ports remained rather rudimentary regarding their terminal facilities.
 Port-related activities were mainly focused on warehousing and wholesaling, located on sites directly adjacent to the port.
 The port district was a key element of urban centrality with adjacent retailing, wholesaling, and financial activities.